Stochastic reachability of a target tube: Theory and computation

-As expected, Algorithm 1 outperforms dynamic programming in computation time (Table~\ref{tab:computeTime}).
-This is a direct consequence of the convexity, compactness, and underapproximative properties established in Section~\ref{sec:OL}, that enables a grid-free approach.
-The interpolation scheme is faster than Algorithm~\ref{algo:poly} by three orders of magnitude in $2$D, and by four orders of magnitude in $40$D.
+As expected, Algorithm~\ref{algo:poly} outperforms dynamic programming in computation time (Table~\ref{tab:computeTime}).
+This is a direct consequence of the convexity, compactness, and underapproximative properties established in Section~\ref{sec:OL}.
+The interpolation scheme provided in Algorithm~\ref{algo:interp} is faster than Algorithm~\ref{algo:poly} by three orders of magnitude in $2$D, and by four orders of magnitude in $40$D.